masc-ucsc/docs/docs/pyrope/04-variables.md

 or use negative numbers.
 The negative number is to specify distance from last.

 * `[first..<-val]` is the same as `[first..<(last-val+1)]`.
-The advantage is that the `last` or size in the bundle does not need to be known.
+The advantage is that the `last` or size in the tuple can be unknown.
 * `[first..]` is the same as `[first..=-1]`.

 ```